playframework/play-samples/Hello-Scala.md

 Let's take a look at the implementation:

 1. Navigate to the `app/controllers` project directory and open `HomeController.scala` with your favorite editor.
-The controller class includes an `index` action method that tells the web server to return the contents of the `index.html` file in response to a request:
+The controller class includes the `index` action method that tells the web server to return the contents of the `index.html` file in response to a request:

     ```scala
     def index() = Action { implicit request: Request[AnyContent] =>